How may we help you?

 No preview will be shown on Android if:

 - the master key is locked, or

 - PIN protection is activated, or

 On iOS, if there is no Internet connection immediately after a push notification has been received, it is possible that the real contact name cannot be shown.

 If the real contact name cannot be shown, the “public nickname” is displayed instead.
 By default, it assumes the value of the user's ID, but can be changed anytime.
 You can ask the sender to use e.g. his or her first name.
 This will help you recognize the sender of a message.

 Problems with sending messages can have different causes.
 Please proceed as follows:

 - Please send a message to the ID ECHOECHO.
 If this works and you receive a response, you're fully able to send and receive messages, and the problem is most likely on the recipient's side.

 - Make sure that the Threema ID displayed for the contact you want to reach is still actively used by the recipient.
-The latter might be using a new ID, in which case messages to the old ID are being misrouted.
+The recipient might be using a new ID, in which case messages to the old ID are being misrouted.
 This can easily be prevented by deleting old IDs and removing duplicate contacts.